Financially knowledgeable women make better decisions for themselves and their families, increasing their economic

 What Every Woman Needs to Know About Money: How to Start Empowering Your Financial Life - Everyone uses money, but not everyone approaches it the same way.
 This group education class will explore the differences in how women approach money; how our thoughts and feelings, and even our fears, both help and hinder us.
 We can learn to take advantage of our unique ways of decision making, and also our approaches to the risks and rewards of personal finance.
 Consider this issue that affects women the most: since we live longer than men, but still tend to earn less over a life-time, what’s a woman to do?
 This workshop will help you figure it out!

-What To Do With Your Tax Refund - Confused about how to spend your tax return?
+What To Do With Your Tax Refund - Confused about how to spend your tax refund?
 Should you pay off debt, build your emergency fund, or make a purchase you've been eyeing?
 In this class we'll discuss the options of how to best use your refund to benefit your financial goals.

 Are you ready to get your financial life in order, but can't seem to get traction?
 If you want help improving your credit, getting out of debt, learning to budget, saving for homeownership, or achieving another financial goal our specialized financial counselor can help!
 We offer multi-session financial counseling for women who are committed to making a change in their financial lives.